You-Gao/Blog/_life/2024-09-17-development.md

 # gentrification, cville, development, uva

 The city of Charlottesville can be considered gentrified.
 But what does the term gentrified even mean at this point?
 We all hear it being thrown around as a pejorative against the historical and ongoing development of a place.
 The evocation of gentrification, or any pejorative really, usually comes with an ethical judgment and epistemic closure.
-Subsequently, we (or at least I) fail to trace out the viewpoints of the developers by casting them as essentially evil, but also, on the flip side, fail to understand the deep ways in which development affects the existing people.
+Subsequently, we (or at least I) fail to trace out the viewpoints of the developers by casting them as essentially evil, but also, on the flip side, fail to understand the deep ways in which development affects the existing people.[^1] [^2]

-** Note: After doing some literature reading, I myself stand conflicted on my own interpretations of gentrification.
-There is like 10+ different definitions, ways of measuring, and viewpoints on it which makes it even more confusing.

-** Note 2: I'm glad I'm not crazy, doing some more reading.
-There has been many critiques against the broad field of gentrification theory due to the overloading of the term.
-For the purpose of this blog, my definition is just the existence of class/racial re/displacement.
-I say existence because it will be intellectually disingenious for me to provide a definition that covers the processes of gentrification.

 Before going any further, this post was made for a midterm assignment for one of my classes. **However**, the goal of this post is for me to critically assess the histories and ongoing stories of development in Charlottesville.
 This blog post serves to help me address questions I have about the place I'm earning my degree and the institution's position within everything.